leowiemelt/LoL-analysis/README.md

 # Final Model
-For the final model, we engineered two new features based on domain knowledge of how League of Legends matches progress:
+For the final model, we added two new features based on domain knowledge of how League of Legends matches progress:

     goldxp: golddiffat25 × xpdiffat25

     gamesplayed: Total number of games played by members of a given team

-These engineered features align well with the data-generating process in League of Legends, where teams win by converting early/mid-game resource leads into victory.
+These features align well with the data-generating process in League of Legends, where teams win by converting early/mid-game resource leads into victory.
 Combining indicators of those leads helps capture game state more holistically.
 Experience, as demonstrated earlier, is also an uneven trend that can affect a team's chance of winning, and should thus be included in the final model.
 The addition of these variables caused the final model to outperform the baseline by about 2% in test accuracy.

 # Fairness Analysis
 We then determined if our final model is fair with predicting match outcomes based on player experience level.
 We defined the two groups as low and high experienced, based on if the team has more than 3 "highly experienced" players.
-We used the difference in precision scores as the metric for our hypotheses.
+We used the difference in accuracy scores as the metric for our hypotheses.

 **Null Hypothesis:** The model is fair, achieves similar precision for both experienced and inexperienced teams.

 **Alternative Hypothesis:** The model is unfair, has lower precision for inexperienced teams (Group X) than for experienced teams (Group Y).

 This resulted in a p-value of .07, meaning we fail to reject the null hypothesis at the .05 significance level.
 This suggests that there is not enough statistical evidence to conclude that the model is unfair with respect to team experience level.
 While there may be a small observed difference in precision, it could plausibly be due to random chance rather than a systematic bias in the model.

+var
+: this is a variable